JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 >
 {style="tip"}

-In this tutorial, you are not doing anything that requires updating the platform-specific code: all changes in the common UI code are seamlessly propagated across the apps.
+In this tutorial, all functional changes in the common UI code are seamlessly propagated across the apps, but you will see a couple of changes required to make the platform setup work.

 To get started, implement the basic layout in the common `App()` composable:

-1. In `shared/src/commonMain/kotlin`, open the `compose.project.demo/App.kt` file and replace the code with the following `App()` composable:
+1. In `shared/src/commonMain/kotlin`, open the `compose.project.demo/App.kt` file and replace the `App()` composable with the new implementation:

     ```kotlin
     // @Composable marks a composable function: